WELLDYNERX, LLC

 Right to Inspect.
 You have the right to receive and inspect copies of your protected health information contained in a designated record set for so long as Provider maintains the protected health information.
 In order to receive and inspect copies of your protected health information you must send a written request to Provider.
 Provider may charge you fees associated with the costs of retrieving, copying, and delivering your protected health information to the extent permitted by law.
 Provider may deny your request to inspect and copy your protected health information in certain cases.
 In the event Provider denies your request to inspect and copy your protected health information, you may request that the denial be reviewed.

-Right to Paper Notice of Privacy Practices.
+Right to Notice of Privacy Practices.
 You have the right to a paper copy of this Notice.
-You may ask Provider for a copy of this Notice at any time.
+You may ask us for a copy of this Notice at any time.
 Even if you have agreed to receive this Notice electronically, you are still entitled to a paper copy of the current Notice in effect.

 ATTN: Privacy Officer